kratisto/docs/pages/bare_metal_cloud/virtual_private_servers/using_kvm_for_vps/guide.en-gb.md

 /// details | Unfold this section

-If you are unfamiliar with the API, consult our guide on the [basics of using the OVHcloud API](/pages/manage_and_operate/api/first-steps).
+If you are not familiar with the API, consult our guide on the [basics of using the OVHcloud API](/pages/manage_and_operate/api/first-steps).

 To retrieve the KVM access URL, open this endpoint: